etherealForce/landing-page/README.md

 # landing-page
-This is my second web dev project.
+This is my second web dev project assigned by The Odin Project curriculum.

 I will be only using html and css here for now, and try to make a good-looking website from scratch.
 I will be using flexbox for css mainly here as this is pretty much more practice for flexbox.